-- Register for the National Teachers Exam-Art Education Specialty Area in the semester before student teaching.
+- Register for the National Teachers Exam-Art Education Specialty Area the semester prior to student teaching.
 Results from this exam take several months to receive and can delay hiring.
 Teachers cannot be hired in Indiana without proof of passing test scores on this exam.
-Study guides available in the Curriculum Resource Center, ES 1125, and NTE Bulletins in the School of Education. - Apply for the B.A.E. degree in the Herron Office of Student Services by October 1 of the academic year in which you plan to graduate. - If you plan on teaching in Indiana, apply for a teaching certificate in the School of Education.
-Obtain a form and directions from the School of Education Office of Student Services prior to student teaching.
+Study guides are available in the Curriculum Resource Center, ES 1125, and NTE Bulletins in the School of Education. - Apply for the B.A.E. degree in the Herron Office of Student Services by October 1 of the academic year in which you plan to graduate. - If you plan on teaching in Indiana, apply for a teaching certificate in the School of Education.
+Obtain a form and directions from Education Office of Student Services prior to student teaching.

 Students are responsible for understanding all requirements for graduation and for completing them by the time they expect to graduate.
-Please call Education Student Services for more information about the School of Education programs and keep in close contact with your art education counselor.
+Please call education student services for more information about the School of Education programs and keep in close contact with your art education counselor.